-The linguistic features of Liberian English most likely to interfere with students' writing essay along with their frequencies and percentages.
+The linguistic features of Liberian English most likely to interfere with students' writing

 This research objective aimed to discover the linguistic features of LE that are most likely to interfere with students' writing.
 The LE interference errors observed during the test were analyzed using the following categories: Wrong use of pronouns, wrong verb tense used, misspelled words and grammatical errors.